Go to page content

 Dental health professionals check for signs of misalignment by examining how your teeth line up and how your jaw comes together.
 Types of malocclusions include:

-• Overcrowding: The lack of space causes the front teeth to overlap or become crooked.
+• Crowded teeth: The lack of space in your jaws causes the teeth to overlap and protrude at abnormal angles.

 • Crossbite: The upper front teeth fall behind the bottom row of the teeth.
-It can affect the front or back teeth.
+Crossbites can affect the front or back teeth.

-• Overjet: The top front teeth jut forward beyond the bottom front teeth, creating a horizontal gap between them.
+• Overjet: In an overjet, the top front teeth protrude beyond the bottom front teeth, creating a horizontal gap between them.

 • Overbite: The upper front teeth cover almost all of the lower front teeth – so much so that they bite into the gums.
 Overbites can cause the bottom front teeth to sink into the mouth’s roof.